gpstar81/GPStar-proton-pack/HOSE.md

 The following parts are utilized:

 * 1 - [CNLINKO 4-Pin Connector](https://a.co/d/8ALa9Gq) - Connector for the pack which uses a square connector roughly the size of the stock connection
-* 1 - [Neutrik NL4FX 4-Pole Locking SpeakON Cable Connector](https://a.co/d/9c7djjo) - This is the connector at the wand end of the hose
+* 1 - [Neutrik NL4FX 4-Pole Locking speakON Cable Connector](https://a.co/d/9c7djjo) - This is the connector at the wand end of the hose
-* 1 - [Neutrik NL4MP 4-Pole SpeakON Panel Mount](https://a.co/d/atMuNfz) - This is the socket for the wand itself
+* 1 - [Neutrik NL4MP 4-Pole speakON Panel Mount](https://a.co/d/atMuNfz) - This is the socket for the wand itself

 ### Installation